psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 He also believes he has managed to move the discussion forward somewhat, not least by getting Hartland to concede several points:

-> I am quite satistied with the results obtained so far.
+> I am quite satisfied with the results obtained so far.
 I trust that I shall not appear immodest if I avow my belief that the controversy is no longer where it was when Mr. Hartland's letter appeared in the *Times* some few months ago.
 That gentleman has now denied and conceded quite as much as could fairly be expected of an author who was entirely absorbed in "strengthening" a very untenable theory.

 That said, he seems to think that Hartland is, at times, being rather petty: